ChapatteMateo/ADACADABRA/index.md

 To come up with a wealth estimation for each MSOA, we can rely on the data issued by [Greater London Authority](https://data.london.gov.uk/dataset/msoa-atlas).
 Indeed they share a wide range of statistial informations on MSOA's population, including the median income that we will use as a base for our wealth estimate.

+To get geographical information about the MSOAs to plot them we need the [data idk où c'était](https://google.com/).

+At last we obviously also need the [data-C où ?](https://google.com/) about purchased food that was collected among clubcard user at Tesco and used by the original paper "Tesco Grocery 1.0, a large-scale dataset of grocery purchases in London".

+## Data processing

+Here, to increase the significance of the data we discarded information coming from MSOAs for which the the ratio of people having a clubcard at Tesco among the total population of the area was not representative.
+For that purpose we used a metric called normalized representativeness.
+The normalized represenativeness of a given MOSA can be computed as folows:

+$$represenativeness_{normalized}=\frac{represenativeness-min(represenativeness)}{max(represenativeness)-min(represenativeness)}$$

+where the represenativeness of the given MSOA is:

+$$represenativeness=\frac{number of customers}{population}$$

+We followed the same procedure as the original paper by discarding all MSOAs whose $represenativeness_{normalized}$ was below $0.1$.

+**not done**

 ## I'm just skipping through to put my ideaaaaas: